-Are there any requirements that must be satisfied before taking courses in the major?
+Are there any requirements students must satisfy before taking courses in the major?

-Algebra I is a prerequisite for all majors.
-Algebra II competency may be verified with a passing score on the College's placement test.
-Students must also have a grade of "C" or better in high school algebra II, geometry, laboratory chemistry and one additional year of laboratory science.
+Algebra II is a prerequisite for all Computer Science majors.
+Algebra II competency may be verified with a passing score on the College's placement test or by completing the appropriate course.
+Students must also have a grade of "C" or better in algebra II and geometry.